mavlink/MAVSDK-docs/en/faq.md

 ### Are serial connections supported?

 Yes.
-Serial, TCP, and UDP connections are supported.
+Serial, TCP, and UDP connections are supported, see [notes on connection](cpp/guide/connections.md).

 ### Why is libCURL a dependency?